 Rideau Lakes Cycle Tour

-The 50th edition of the Ottawa Bicycle Club’s Rideau Lakes Cycle Tour (RLCT) is scheduled for June 10 and 11, 2023.
+The 51 edition of the Ottawa Bicycle Club’s Rideau Lakes Cycle Tour (RLCT) is scheduled for June 8-9, 2024.
 With up to 1500 cyclists, this two-day event is one of the largest such events in Canada.
 Cyclists start in either Ottawa or Perth and ride to Kingston on the Saturday, then return on the Sunday.

-Accommodation on the night of June 10 has been arranged at Queen’s University, but there is a Ride-Only option for anyone who wants to arrange their own accommodation.
+Accommodation on Saturday night will be arranged at Queen’s University, but there is a Ride-Only option for anyone who wants to arrange their own accommodation.
 The accommodation at Queen’s University includes a buffet dinner and breakfast.